 I created several versions of the fragrance.
 My favorite was labeled number one, however, a few friends adore version number two.
 The second version, which is the formula used for the perfume in the shop, is more in line with a classical Chypre fragrance.

 The first edition of GreenWitch was close to the trial version but with more sea notes woven in.
 I think the sea elements and the evolution of the fragrance are my very favorite aspects of this perfume.
-Here is how I interpreted the basic formula from "An Introduction to Perfumery" by Tony Curtis and David G. Williams, for example instead of Musk keytone I created a Faux Musk Chord (accord) and instead of gamma-methyl ionone I used Orris Root.
+I began by interpreting the basic formula from "An Introduction to Perfumery" by Tony Curtis and David G. Williams, for example instead of Musk keytone I created a Faux Musk Chord (accord) and instead of gamma-methyl ionone I used Orris Root.

 - Sandalwood, Mysore